Huntxr1/INSTAGRAM-MASS-REPORTER-/README.md

  The Instagram Reporting program comes with several handy features:

+👉 1.
 Latest Report Method: The tool uses the most up-to-date reporting method, ensuring your reports are effective and impactful.

-Based On Proxies: By leveraging proxies, the program enhances its reporting capabilities and helps you report multiple accounts efficiently.
+👉 2.
+Based On Proxies: By leveraging proxies, the program enhances its reporting capabilities and helps you report multiple accounts efficiently. **

+👉 3.
 Easy for Beginners: You don't need to be an expert to use this tool.
 Its user-friendly interface makes it accessible to users of all levels.

+# ⚠️ Important Notice

 ## 👉DISCLAIMER: I do not claim any responsibility of usage of this tool for malacious purposes ; do not use it to satisfy your enemity ✅